The Ultimate Instant Pot Beef Stew

 Instructions

-• Once the oil is hot, cook the beef in batches 2-3 minutes on each side until nice and brown.
+• Turn on the Instant Pot and select Sauté.
+Once Hot, add oil to the pot.
+Once the oil is hot, cook the beef in batches for 2-3 minutes per side until nice and brown.

-• Remove the beef from the pot, cover with foil and set aside.
+• Remove the beef from the pot, cover with foil, and set aside.

 • Add salt, pepper, dried rosemary, thyme, marjoram, and red pepper flakes.
 Stir to combine.